Beliavsky/Fortran-code-on-GitHub/README.md

 [ioapi-3.2](https://github.com/cjcoats/ioapi-3.2): provides Fortran and C APIs for environmental model data access together with related utility routines and tools for analysis and manipulation of data stored by way of that API, by cjcoats

-[iron-magma](https://github.com/charlesll/iron-magma): calculates the redox state of iron in magmas, by Roberto Moretti and Charles Le Losq
+[iron-magma](https://github.com/charlesll/iron-magma): calculates the redox state of iron in magmas, by Roberto Moretti and Charles Le Losq.
+Also [sulfur-magma](https://github.com/charlesll/sulfur-magma), associated with the paper Moretti, R., & Ottonello, G. (2005).
+[Solubility and speciation of sulfur in silicate melts: The Conjugated Toop-Samis-Flood-Grjotheim (CTSFG) model](https://www.sciencedirect.com/science/article/abs/pii/S0016703704006933).
+Geochimica et Cosmochimica Acta

 [Isca](https://github.com/ExeClim/Isca): framework for the idealized modelling of the global circulation of planetary atmospheres at varying levels of complexity and realism, from the University of Exeter.
 The framework is an outgrowth of models from GFDL designed for Earth's atmosphere, but it may readily be extended into other planetary regimes.